 Printed Optics: Interactive Objects and Devices using Optically Clear Materials and Embedded Components

-Eric Brockmeyer, Lab Associate and Karl Willis, Lab Associate, Disney Research Pittsburgh
+Eric Brockmeyer, Lab Associate, Disney Research Pittsburgh

 Additive manufacturing technology allows us to create unique, personalized products for consumers and experiences for guests of Disney parks, hotels, and resorts.
 We believe that the next generation of these products will enable us to integrate interactive display, sensing, and illumination elements.
 Our research using jetted additive manufacturing explores novel techniques for creating optical components and a variety of applications.

 Our library of optical components includes: optical fiber-like 'light pipes', internal light reflectors using enclosed air pockets, micro lens arrays, and embedded opto-electronic components.
 We used an Objet Connex 260 and have developed techniques for routing light pipes, building overhanging geometry without support, and smoothing/finishing optical components while still in the machine.
 These techniques are used in a range of applications to guide light from displays onto arbitrarily shaped objects, to reflect light in 3D displays and lighting elements, and to embed opto-electronic components for touch sensing.
 We believe additive manufacturing of optical components will enable unique, personalized interactive objects for consumer products and experiences of the future.

 Complete Electrical Assemblies Made with Additive Manufacturing: Medical Applications